Elvis Costello: Acting and television presenting

-Costello has played himself or fictional characters very similar to himself in movies and television shows including Austin Powers: The Spy Who Shagged Me (1999), The Simpsons (2002), Frasier (2003), Two and a Half Men (2004), 30 Rock (2009), Treme (2010), and Sesame Street (2011).
+Costello has played himself or semi-fictionalised versions of himself in movies and television shows, including Austin Powers: The Spy Who Shagged Me (1999), The Simpsons (2002), Frasier (2003), Two and a Half Men (2004), 30 Rock (2009), Treme (2010), and Sesame Street (2011).
 He has also played more character-based roles, such as the title character's eccentric brother in screenwriter Alan Bleasdale's television series Scully (1984), an inept magician in Bleasdale's movie No Surrender (1985), a teacher at an impoverished school in the movie Prison Song (2001), and the title character's father in the children's animated series The Adventures of Pete the Cat (2017).
 In 1995, he appeared as a guest pundit on the British football commentary television show Football Italia.

 In 2003, Costello substituted for an ailing David Letterman as the host of Late Show with David Letterman, making him the only musical guest of the show to have served as guest host.
 Costello's performance on that show led to interest in developing a music-orientated talk show with him as the host, which came to fruition a few years later.

 In 2008, Costello began production on Spectacle: Elvis Costello with..., a show on which he interviewed and performed songs with other musicians.
 The series was executive-produced by Elton John, who also appeared as a guest, and other guests included Tony Bennett, Bruce Springsteen, Smokey Robinson, Bono and the Edge of U2, opera singer Renée Fleming, and former president (and accomplished saxophonist) Bill Clinton.
 It ran for 20 episodes over two seasons from 2008 through 2010, and aired on Sundance Channel in the US, CTV in Canada, and Channel 4 in the UK.
 The show was received favourably in the US, with reviewers praising Costello's ability to get his guests to reveal insights into their creative processes and calling him a "deeply knowledgeable, erudite and witty host".
 In Canada, the show won a Gemini Award for Best Talk Series.
 In Britain, it was aired in an overnight time slot and largely ignored.

+Costello appeared on the last episode of The Late Show With Stephen Colbert, performing his song "Jump Up".
+He joined Paul McCartney, Jon Batiste and Colbert for a performance of the Beatles's "Hello, Goodbye".